 At Sheridan, midway between the two, these objections are eliminated.
-The great Burlington Railroad makes this place a division point.
+The great Burlington railroad makes this place a division point.
 The systems of railroad to the north and south have numerous posts located on their lines.
-The country along the Burlington route has been left so that the people feel compelled to $1e_1v{i}$, their individual efforts in case of trouble rather than on the Army.
+The country along the Burlington route has been left so that the people feel compelled to rely on their individual efforts in case of trouble, rather than on the Army.
 Where there is a possibility of Indian troubles, the development of that region is most seriously handicapped by the abandonment of the military posts in its vicinity.
-As the observation of the vice become unterable and are found to have been located off from what proves to be the permanent routes for conducting the transportation of the country for future ages, a few points can be safely selected where the densest population will be and where a part of the Army can be most effectively placed for all times to come.
+As the old posts out West become untenable and are found to have been located off from what proves to be the permanent routes for conducting the transportation of the country for future ages, a few points can be safely selected where the densest population will be and where a part of the Army can be most effectively placed for all times to come.
 Sheridan, Wyo., is such a location.